 - 1. What is the name of your certifying State official?
-Ray Tenorio - 2.
+Lourdes A. Leon Guerrero - 2.
 What is the title of your certifying State offical?
-Lt.
-Governor of Guam - 3.
+Governor - 3.
 What are the phone # and email address of your State official?
-671-475-8931
+(671) 472-8931/2

 The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

 \bigcirc Yes

 (Yes, uploaded certification document

-\bigcirc No
+No

-I, Ray Tenorio, certify that the Territory has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the Territory's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
+I, Lourdes A. Leon Guerrero, certify that the Territory has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the Territory's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
 For the purpose of this certification, Compatible means Territory laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and for intrastate commerce rules identical to or within the tolerance guidelines for the FMCSRs and identical to the HMRs.